What an Energised First Week Back!

 The Tournament moved on with more Semi contact fighting in the form of Clicker fighting, more a category for higher graded students who have learned the scoring techniques, this also saw some great fighting from those who competed.
 After a change of Referee and judges teams the tournament moved on to Cadet Semi Contact, a category with much more contact and referee’s with more experience.
 These are naturally our bigger categories, over 60 competitors competed in these showing a great level of skill and strength.
 Drawing close to the end of the categories we then moved onto the Adult Knockdown.
 We saw the Females fight first.
 All fighers were complete novices with no experience at all, but what skill and strength shown, incredible demonstration of Kumite.
 Finally we saw the Men’s Kumite with one Novice and 2 that had experience, The fighters fought very well and many extensions in both Male and Female, so close fights.

 After all the bouts and presentations, it wasn’t the end of the day for some.
 During the fights officials were being monitored by Chief Referee Shihan Paul Greenway.
 Senpai Rhian Evans, deputy Chief Instructor, who is already a Fully qualified judge was hoping to make the grade to achieve her Associate referee position in preparation for her Full Referee qualification which she would hope to get the following year at other tournament, however, due to her outstanding Job on Cadet Semi Refereeing and Female Knockdown Shihan Paul promoted her to Full Referee Status, making her the First Female Referee in So-Kyokushin and the first Female Referee in Barry Kyokushin history.
-We also saw promotions for Senpai Gareth Dutton who was promoted to Associate Referee, Senpai Paul Lambert to Judge, Senpai Sebastian Barczewski to Judge, Kerri Husk to Judge and Senpai Cian Willmot to Associate Judge.
+We also saw promotions for Senpai Sebastian Barczewski to Judge, Senpai Cian Willmot to Associate Judge.
 Barry Kyokushin now hold the highest number of tournament officials in the organization.

 We are all very proud of our students, and are deeply grateful to all our dedicated helpers in putting on such a great event and a special thanks to our Guests for coming and helping us celebrate such a tremendous milestone.